SimonCropp/Argon/docs/QueryingLINQtoJSON.md

         <autoOutline /> -->
         <para>The simplest way to get a value from LINQ to JSON is to use the
         <codeEntityReference>P:Argon.Linq.JToken.Item(System.Object)</codeEntityReference> index on
-        JObject/JArray and then cast the returned <codeEntityReference>T:Argon.Linq.JValue</codeEntityReference> to the type you want.
+        JObject/JArray and then cast the returned <codeEntityReference>T:Argon.Linq.JValue</codeEntityReference> to the type required.
         </para>

 <code lang="cs" source="..\Src\Tests\Documentation\LinqToJsonTests.cs" region="LinqToJsonSimpleQuerying" title="Getting JSON Values" />